-In this post, I will show you how to make toilet paper roll seed starter pots.
+In this post, I’ll show you how to make toilet paper roll seed starter pots.
 There are four different ways to do this and they are all super easy and fun.
-The pots are biodegradable and so at transplanting time you don’t need to remove the seedling from the pot, you can go ahead and plant the whole thing in the ground!
-It makes the transplanting process super simple for both the gardener and the tiny seedling.
+The pots are biodegradable and so at transplanting time you don’t need to remove the seedling from the pot.

-A couple of years ago I came up with the idea of creating a kid friendly vegetable garden.
+A couple of years ago I came up with the idea of creating a kid-friendly vegetable garden.
 I wanted to create a space where my kids can go wild and dig and experiment with growing food without messing up the “real garden”.
-You can read about this project in my post: Best Varieties to Grow in a Kid Friendly Vegetable Garden.

 How to Make Toilet Paper Roll Seed Starter Pots…

 You can start seeds like corn and beans and peas this way.
-They are larger seeds that usually are direct planted, but since the roll holds a nice amount of soil and you don’t have to disturb the plant and roots (you are planting it with the roll) you can go ahead and start them in the rolls.
-This will allow you to control the spacing better or start those plants a bit earlier.
+They are larger seeds that usually are direct seeded, but since the roll holds a nice amount of soil and you don’t have to remove the plant from it when transplanting, those seeds will do good in the tall roll.

 Cut each roll in half…

-And placed the rolls in the flat.
-I could fit about 80 half rolls in this flat.
+And placed the rolls in the tray.
+I could fit about 80 half rolls in this tray.
 Then I filled the rolls with soil and planted my seeds.

 And the fourth way to do it is to use half a roll and close the bottom.
 This is what I ended up doing because this little pot holds enough soil to start most seeds.